-If a tenant's rent increases because of an interim adjustment, the Owner/Agent must give the tenant 30 days advance notice of the increase.
-The effective date of the increase will be the first of the month commencing after the end of the 30-day period
+If a tenant's rent increases because of an interim adjustment that the tenant notified the owner of, the Owner/Agent must give the tenant 30 days advance notice of the increase.
+The effective date of the increase will be the first of the month commencing after the end of the 30-day period.